Hiswe/a-count/README.md

 In a tech point view, should support:

+- should work without JS activated on the client
 - clear separation of the app & the API
 - authentication
 - i18n